ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 The Incident Client can be deployed within a single domain as the Incident Server or across domains with the global view of network data.
-It can be deployed either in the same network operation platforms, network analytic platforms, controllers as the Incident Server within a single domain, or at the upper-layer network operation platforms, network analytic platforms or controllers (i.e.,multi-domain controllers), to invoke the functionalities provided by the Incident Server in each domain to meet business requirements of the fault management.
+It can be deployed either in the same network operation platforms, network analytic platforms, controllers as the Incident Server within a single domain, or at the upper-layer network operation platforms, network analytic platforms or controllers (i.e., multi-domain controllers), to invoke the functionalities provided by the Incident Server in each domain to meet business requirements of the fault management.

 A typical workflow of network incident lifecycle management is as follows:

 * Some alarm or abnormal operations, network performance metrics, network diagnosis information
   {{?I-D.ietf-opsawg-scheduling-oam-tests}} are reported from the network to the Incident Server.
-  The Incident Server receives these alarms/abnormal operations/metrics and try to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the Probable Root Cause can be detected based on the data correlation analysis.
+  The Incident Server receives these alarms/abnormal operations/metrics and tries to analyze the correlation of them, e.g., generate a symptom if some metrics are evaluated as unhealthy, the Probable Root Cause can be detected based on the data correlation analysis.
 If a network incident is identified, the "incident report" notification will be reported to the Incident Client.
 The